Invasion (2021 TV series): Reception

-The review aggregator website Rotten Tomatoes reported a 48% approval rating with an average rating of 5.6/10, based on 42 critic reviews.
+The review aggregator website Rotten Tomatoes reported a 48% approval rating for the first season, with an average rating of 5.6/10, based on 42 critic reviews.
 The website's critics consensus reads, "Invasion attempts a slow burn but inadvertently lets its tension completely fizzle out with leaden pacing that will leave viewers impatient for the alien apocalypse to finally arrive."
 Metacritic, which uses a weighted average, assigned a score of 51 out of 100 based on 15 critics, indicating "mixed or average reviews".

 RogerEbert.com reviewer Nick Allen called the series "a thrilling series about people, not aliens", adding that the series "is a refreshing and often thrilling juggling of plot-threads that involve incredibly flawed or hurtful decisions made in the name of survival".

 Andrew Webster, writing for The Verge, said that "Apple's Invasion feels like the first chapter of a sci-fi epic", adding "This all means that when the aliens do finally appear, it’s a huge deal."

 Daniel Fienberg, writing for The Hollywood Reporter, said that "Invasion verges on 10 episodes of setup so pure and unfulfilling that a better title would be Evasion".
 He called the series, "amusing at first, then annoying, and finally, simply confusing", but praised Sam Neill's single-episode performance in the pilot.

 For the second season, Rotten Tomatoes reported a 67% approval rating with an average rating of 6.1/10, based on 12 critic reviews.
 The website's critics consensus reads, "A marked improvement if not a wholehearted vindication, Invasions second season explores the fallout of an alien takeover with impressive scope."
 Metacritic gave it a score of 63 out of 100 based on 4 critics, indicating "generally favorable reviews".
 Chase Hutchinson, writing for Collider, said "In its ten-episode return, the science fiction series makes its first season more like a prologue for the story it really wanted to tell."

 For the third season, Rotten Tomatoes reported a 67% approval rating, based on 6 reviews.